Dr. Constance Crompton (she/her)

 Candice Lipski (she/her)

 Candice is a member of the Lesbian and Gay Liberation in Canada project and has been working with TEI since 2016.
-Candice holds a degree in Psychology from UBC Okanagan and Journalism MA from UBC, and works at CBC Saskatoon.
+Candice holds a degree in Psychology from UBC Okanagan and Journalism MA from UBC, with expertise in communications and research.
+She also works at CBC Saskatoon on the morning radio program, where she enjoys telling community-focused stories.

 Pascale Dangoisse (she/her)